 Here’s a tip for germinating the seeds in the refrigerator

 While the germination process is going on, you need to observe the seed for white tails coming out its end.

-We found that white tails were slow to come out in comparison to when seeds are left outside for germination.
+We found white tails were slow to come out compared to when seeds are left outside for germination.

 You need to keep checking seeds for any funky smell which might suggest rot setting in